GoogleContainerTools/kpt-functions-sdk/README.md

 ### Required Kubernetes Feature

-For the type generation to work, you need this
+For the type creation to work, you need this
 [beta feature](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.15.md#customresourcedefinition-openapi-publishing).

 If using GKE, this feature is available using an alpha cluster: